 Technological advances have made hearing aids more effective than ever.
-Solutions to different types and levels of hearing loss at our state-of-the-art audiology center at Alaska Center for Ear, Nose and Throat include a wide variety of hearing aids.
-Anchorage residents rely on ACENT to custom fit and program hearing aids and to make sure they are working properly with regular follow-up.
+Solutions to different types and levels of hearing loss at our state-of-the-art audiology center, Hearing at ACENT, include a wide variety of hearing aids.
+Anchorage residents rely on our specialists to custom fit and program hearing aids and to make sure they are working properly with regular follow-up.

 Unsure if you need a hearing aid?
-Request a consultation at Hearing, our Anchorage audiology center, with one of our specialists.
+Request a consultation at Hearing at ACENT, our Anchorage audiology center, with one of our specialists.
 Or, call our office at (907) 279-8800 to schedule an appointment for a hearing evaluation.

 Our highly-trained providers look forward to meeting you and answering all of your questions.Request a Consultation